Influence Is The Difference

-Nearly 70 percent of the cost of a bottle of spirits is tax.
-As the product is already so highly taxed, the suggested increase would likely have an adverse effect, reducing sales and thus reducing the revenue potential for the state.
+Since nearly 70 percent of the cost of a bottle of spirits is already tax, the suggested increase would reduce both sales and state revenue.